 PSIPstack is BitRouter’s implementation of the ATSC A/65B PSIP (Program and System Information Protocol for Terrestrial Broadcast and Cable, Rev. B) and ANSI/SCTE 65 2002 (formerly DVS 234, Service Information Delivered Out-of-Band for Digital Cable Television) protocols.
 It provides a robust and portable solution for implementing a complex software component for both ATSC and OpenCable compliant advanced digital TV receivers.
 The implementation provides the following important benefits to consumer electronics manufacturers and silicon vendors:

 - PSIPstack comes with a unique software simulator that allows behavior for unusual PSIP conditions to be verified.
-Full source code and test cases for the simulator are provided.

 - The implementation conforms to the latest versions of the ATSC and SCTE protocols.

 - Full support for processing of SCTE 18 2002 (formerly DVS 208, Emergency Alert Message for Cable, approved as a joint standard with CEA as ANSI-J-STD-042-2002) is included.

 - APIs are provided to support auto programming, channel navigation, retrieval of EPG information and retrieval of private data.
 A sample auto programming and channel change test application is provided to illustrate usage of these APIs.

 The PSIPstack package extracts, parses and acts upon all the relevant tables:

 |MPEG-2 PMT||SCTE NTT|